IHE/EMS/Transformations/HL7 CDA to NEMSIS/C-CDA-R2.1_DS_to_NEMSIS-3.5.1.md

 ### Terminology Mapping

 As noted above, NEMSIS only supports ICD-10-CM for diagnoses and ICD-10-PCS for procedures.
 C-CDA documents often use SNOMED, HCPCS, and CPT and may not provide translations.
-This transformation uses a function named `n:terminology` in `includes/terminologyService.xsl` that can be extended to implement calls to a terminology service.
+This transformation uses a function named `n:terminology` in `includes/services.xsl` that can be extended to implement calls to a terminology service.
 If the transformation doesn't find a NEMSIS-supported code, it will pass the HL7 `code` or `value` node to the `n:terminology` function.
 If you have access to a terminology service, you can add code to the `n:terminology` function to implement an API call to the terminology service to request translation to the NEMSIS-supported code system and parse the response.
 The `n:terminology` function should return a simple string value representing the translated code.
+If the mapping is unsuccessful, the function should return nothing.

+### Geographic Names Information System (GNIS) Mapping

+As noted above, NEMSIS requires GNIS codes for `ePatient.06 - Patient's Home City`.
+C-CDA documents use text.
+This transformation uses a function named `n:gnisEncode` in `includes/services.xsl` that can be extended to implement calls to a GNIS lookup service.
+If the transformation doesn't find a NEMSIS-supported code, it omits `ePatient.06` in the output.
+This transformation provides a reference implementation of the function using the NEMSIS TAC GNIS web service.
+If you have access to a GNIS lookup service, you can modify code in the `n:gnisEncode` function to implement an API call to the terminology service to request translation of city/place names from text to the NEMSIS-supported GNIS code system and parse the response.
+The `n:gnisEncode` function should return a simple string value representing the translated code.
 If the mapping is unsuccessful, the function should return nothing.